-The Biology Tutoring Lab and Resource Center is located on the second floor of the Allied Health and Sciences Center (AHS 232) and under the direction of Professor Erika Brockmann.
+The Biology Tutoring Lab and Resource Center is located on the second floor of the Allied Health and Sciences Center (AHS 232) and is under the direction of Professor Erika Brockmann and Professor Lisa Zung.
 The Biology Tutoring Lab and Resource Center is open approximately 20 hours per week and provides students with study materials such as models, microscopes and slides, and supplemental materials provided by instructors.
 Tutoring includes all biology courses, microbiology, anatomy, and physiology.
 Join us there.
 Bring your Monarch card.
-Enrollment in Supervised Learning, section 8983 is required.
-Please contact Professor Erika Brockman, (818) 778-5875, or Professor Lisa Zung, (818) 778-5878, Directors, AHS 216
+Please contact Professor Erika Brockman, (818) 778-5875, or Professor Lisa Zung, (818) 778-5878, Directors, AHS 216 & AHS 220 respectively.

 All tutoring centers and the Computer Commons require a monarch card (student I.D.) for entry.
-Tutoring centers require enrollment in a section of Supervised Learning Assistance, a nongraded, zero unit course that does not appear on transcripts.
+The tutoring center will not be available if there are no on-campus classes.